bobbyiliev/introduction-to-bash-scripting/ebook/en/content/004-bash-variables.md

 ```bash
 ./devdojo.sh Bobby buddy!
 ```
-This script takes in two parameters `Bobby`and `buddy!` seperated by space.
+This script takes in two parameters `Bobby`and `buddy!` separated by space.
 In the `devdojo.sh` file we have the following:

 ```bash
 #!/bin/bash